Maxamed-NCX/4-BootCamp-Web-APIs-Challenge-Code-Quiz/README.md

 ### Purpose

-To create a JavaScript a Multiple Choice quiz and utilitizing all the functions on combination for this codeing challenge.
+To create a JavaScript a Multiple Choice quiz and utilitizing all the functions in combination for this coding challenge.

 ### How to use